 The Field Spectroscopy Facility is located in rooms 248 and 243 of the Grant Institute.
 The Grant Institute is part of the University of Edinburgh's Kings Buildings University campus, which is on the south side of Edinburgh, near the Royal Observatory.

 University of Edinburgh

 On entering the Grant Institute through the main double doors, take the corridor through the doors to the left at the foot of the stairs.
 Take the fist corridor to the right (signed).
 Follow the corridor around to the right, and you will come to the FSF.
 We are the second lab on the right hand side.

 From the City Bypass (A720), turn off at the A701 junction, follow this until you reach Mayfield Road on the left.
 At the Crossroads take a left onto West Mains Road, take the first left into the University of Edinburgh Kings Buildings complex (Gate 2).
 Once inside the Kings Buildings Complex take the first left and park in front of the Grant Institute.
 If no spaces are available here try parking round the back of the Grant Institute opposite the Joseph Black Building.
 Once you have parked you will need to collect a parking permit from the FSF office.

 All trains stop at Edinburgh Waverly Station, which is in the centre of the city, at the East end of Princess Street.
 From here you can catch a bus or taxi to the Kings Buildings area.
 Edinburgh is also a stop for the London - Scotland overnight Sleeper service, arriving at 7am.
 Visit www.sleeper.scot for more information.

 Bus travel in Edinburgh is inexpensive and easy.
-Travel costs £1.70 per bus, irrespective of distance, and exact change is required.
-Travel by bus takes around 30 miniutes, from Waverley Station to the FSF.
+Travel costs £1.70 per bus, irrespective of distance, and exact change OR contactless payment is required.
+Travel by bus takes around 30 minutes, from Waverley Station to the FSF.